Configure automatic log upload for continuous reports

 Log collectors enable you to easily automate log upload from your network.
 The log collector runs on your network and receives logs over Syslog or FTP.
-Each log is automatically processed, compressed and transmitted to the portal.
+Each log is automatically processed, compressed, and transmitted to the portal.
 FTP logs are uploaded to Microsoft Cloud App Security after the file finished the FTP transfer to the Log Collector.
-For Syslog, the Log Collector writes the logs received to the disk and uploads the file to Cloud App Security when the file size is larger than 40 KB.
+For Syslog, the Log Collector writes the received logs to the disk.
+Then the collector uploads the file to Cloud App Security when the file size is larger than 40 KB.

-After a log is uploaded to Cloud App Security, it is moved to a backup directory that stores the last 20 logs at any given moment.
+After a log is uploaded to Cloud App Security, it's moved to a backup directory.
+The backup directory stores the last 20 logs.
 When new logs arrive, the old ones are deleted.
-When the log collector disk space is full, the log collector drops new logs until it has more free disk space.
-When this happens you will receive a warning on the Log collectors tab of the Upload logs automatically settings.
+Whenever the log collector disk space is full, the log collector drops new logs until it has more free disk space.
+You'll receive a warning on the Log collectors tab of the Upload logs automatically settings when this happens.

-Before setting up automatic log file collection, verify that your log matches the expected log type, to make sure Cloud App Security can parse your specific file.
+Before setting up automatic log file collection, verify your log matches the expected log type.
+You want to make sure Cloud App Security can parse your specific file.
+For more information, see Using traffic logs for Cloud Discovery.

 - Cloud App Security provides support for forwarding logs from your SIEM server to the Log Collector assuming the logs are being forwarded in their original format.
 However, it is highly recommended that you integrate the log collector directly with your firewall and/or proxy.